Maarten van Steen shapes research and subsidy programmes to drive and enable digitalization

 Maarten van Steen is the scientific director the Digital Society Institute at the University of Twente.
 He studied Applied Mathematics in Twente and continued in computer science in Leiden, where he obtained his PhD in 1988.
 After his doctoral studies, he worked for TNO for five years.
 He concentrated his efforts mainly on high-performance computing and, as a side –effect, also learning how to manage a small group of experts.
 In 1992, he became an assistant professor at Erasmus University Rotterdam and eventually joined the renowned Computer Systems group at the Vrije Universiteit in Amsterdam, headed by Andrew Tanenbaum.
 In 2002 he was appointed full professor, followed in 2007 by an appointment as director of all VU Computer Science curricula.
 Van Steen was appointed to head the CS department in 2010.
 In 2015 he transferred to the University of Twente.
 He has been (co)supervisor of 27 PhD students.

 Van Steen chairs the ICT research Platform Netherlands (IPN), which represents all Dutch academic departments and institutes on Computer Science.
 He is, or has been chair or member of many (inter)national advisory and assessment committees.
+As of January 1 2020, he will join the board of the science domain of NWO.

 Free to use: Photos: Fokke Eenhoorn